Winners announced at London Spirits Competition 2021

-Spirits and brands from 86 different countries battled it out for medals at the 2021 London Spirits Competition, demonstrating how quickly the awards have become a major part of the global spirits industry calendar, with a 42% increase in entries from the 2020 event.
+Spirits and brands from 86 different countries battled it out for medals at the 2021 London Spirits Competition, demonstrating how quickly the awards have become a major part of the global spirits industry calendar.

 The most hotly contested categories were: gin (471 entries), whiskey (132), liqueurs (131), and rum (123).
 Seven countries stood out in terms of the number of spirits entered and medals won, with the leading nations being: The UK, Australia, United States, Italy, France, Canada, and Germany.